Significance in a nutshell

 SOCIAL OR SPIRITUAL SIGNIFICANCE

-Social or spiritual significance can be determined using the using the information in the Contextual or Historic Information fields of Victorian Collections.
+Your item's social or spiritual significance can be determined using the using the information in the Contextual or historic information field.
 Ask yourself:

 1. Is this item presently of special value to a community group?